 What to avoid

 Avoid cooked bones full stop.
 As a general rule, avoid bones of a size that will tempt the dog to swallow them without chewing, they can still get caught in the gut, or wedged across the roof of the mouth.
-I have once seen a Labrador, that choked and died trying to swallow a whole lamb neck.
+Some pets have choked and even died from trying to swallow objects that have then got lodged in their throats.
 Although whole raw bone will digest slowly, it does not yield as much health value to the dog, as a well-chewed raw bone.
 As a rule, avoid very large beef leg bones (marrow bones) as they are very tough, and can result in fractured teeth.
 Also be wary of feeding bones if you don’t feed any other raw meats in the diet, as the gastric acidity can be significantly diminished by processed kibble diets, (Refer “Gut Acidity” article) and cause digestive issues and vomiting.

 We endeavour to deliver the best information possible on natural health and diets for dogs and cats.
 Our articles involve contributions from senior veterinarians and are researched thoroughly.
 They remain the opinion of Vets All Natural however and we would always recommend seeking professional advice specific to your pet from a veterinarian. © Copyright 2015 Vets All Natural.
 All Rights Reserved